Genevieve Ruth “Jenny” Henderson, 79, of Norwood

 NORWOOD, New York (WWNY) - Genevieve Ruth “Jenny” Henderson, 79, of Baldwin Acres in Norwood passed away peacefully at Massena Rehabilitation and Nursing on Sunday, August 20, 2023.

-A graveside service will be held in Evergreen Cemetery with a day and time to be announced.
-An obituary will appear as soon as available.
+A graveside service will be held on Friday, August 25 at 2:30 PM in Evergreen Cemetery with Tim and Carter Weller officiating.

 Memorial contributions are suggested to Evergreen Cemetery, c/o 79 Judson Street, Canton, NY 13617.